OCFL/extensions/docs/NNNN-direct-clean-storage-layout.md

 	// Step 4
 	fname = strings.Join(result, "/")

-	// at this point, any leading "/" are removed.
+	// at this point, any leading and trailing "/" are removed.
 Check whether this is intended return fname
 }
 ```